George Grosz: Political engagement (1918–1921)

-Trip to Russia (1922-1923)
+Trip to Russia (1922–1923)

 In 1922, Grosz traveled to Russia with the Danish writer Martin Andersen Nexø.
 Upon their arrival in Murmansk, they were briefly arrested as spies.
 After their credentials were approved, they were allowed to continue their journey.
 He met with several Bolshevik leaders such as Grigory Zinoviev, Karl Radek, and Vladimir Lenin.
 He went with Arthur Holitscher to meet Anatoly Lunacharsky with whom he discussed Proletkult.
 He rejected the concept of "proletarian culture", arguing that the term proletarian meant uneducated and uncultured.
 He regarded artistic talent as a "gift of the muses", which a person may be lucky enough to be born with.
 There he also met the Constructivist artist Vladimir Tatlin.

 Grosz's six-month stay in the Soviet Union left him unimpressed by what he had seen.
 He ended his membership in the KPD in 1923, although his political positions were little changed.

 Later activities in Germany

-According to Grosz's son Martin Grosz, during the 1920s Nazi officers visited Grosz's studio looking for him, but because he was wearing a working man's apron Grosz was able to pass himself off as a handyman and avoid being taken into custody.
-His work was also part of the painting event in the art competition at the 1928 Summer Olympics.
+His work was part of the painting event in the art competition at the 1928 Summer Olympics.

 On December 10, 1928, he and his publisher Wieland Herzfelde were prosecuted and fined under charges of blasphemy and sacrilege for publishing two anticlerical drawings in his portfolio Hintergrund (Background).
 One depicted prisoners under assault from a minister who vomits grenades and weapons onto them, and another featured a crucified Christ wearing a World War I gas mask and combat boots.

 According to historian David Nash, Grosz "publicly stated that he was neither Christian nor pacifist, but was actively motivated by an inner need to create these pictures".
 He and his publisher appealed twice, and were finally acquitted in 1929 by the Reichsgericht in Berlin.
 "The judge decided that it was not an offense to religion, but actually was an attack on militarism.
 The implication is that, from Grosz’s point of view, religion was being used as essentially an opiate of the masses to encourage soldiers to die for the state.
 'Shut up and obey,' was the rubric associated with this," according to art critic Camille Paglia.

 In 1942, Time magazine identified Grosz as a pacifist.